skyflowapi/skyflow-node/README.md

 ## Usage

 All usage of this SDK begins with the creation of a client, the client handles the authentication and communication with the Skyflow API.
-To create a client, you need to provide it with your Skyflow Domain and an API token.
-To obtain those, see [Getting Started With the Skyflow APIs](https://developer.skyflow.com/code/rest/).

 To get started create a skyflow client in one of the following ways
 ```javascript